-Developers would find and download a library file called a DLL (Dynamic-link library) and checked into source control alongside their own code, images, and other DLLs.
-DLL’s could also be installed on the target server waiting to be used.
+Developers would find and download a library file called a DLL (Dynamic-link library) and check into source control alongside their own code, images, and other DLLs.
+DLLs could also be installed on the target server waiting to be used.

 NuGet had a humble beginning and was originally intended as a community project for open-source packages in .NET.
-On January 7th, 2011, the very first package was shared to the NuGet registry.
+On January 7th, 2011, the very first package was shared with the NuGet registry.
 NuGet early adopters had issues like buggy and constantly changing tools.
 After those were fixed, late adopters ran into the problem of having to catch up with a severe lack of official documentation.
-All in all, it was a less than ideal start for NuGet.
+All in all, it was a less-than-ideal start for NuGet.